Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 Another difference between Cucumber and traditional testing is that Cucumber tests are designed to be less likely to break when the code changes.
 This makes them more flexible and easier to maintain over time.

-The best way to get started with Cucumber testing is to find a tutorial or guide that walks you through the process.
+The best way to get started with Cucumber automation testing is to find a tutorial or guide that walks you through the process.
 There are many great resources available online that can help you get started.

-Once you understand how Cucumber testing works, you can start writing your tests.
+Once you understand how Cucumber automation testing works, you can start writing your tests.
 Cucumber tests are written in a simple, natural language called Gherkin.
 You can learn more about Gherkin by reading the Cucumber documentation.
 Test code behind the Gherkin is written in proper programming languages for the project.

-If you're working on a behavior-driven development (BDD) project, you may want to use Cucumber testing to help with communication and collaboration.
-Cucumber testing is a software testing process that deals with an application's behavior.
+If you're working on a behavior-driven development (BDD) project, you may want to use Cucumber automation testing to help with communication and collaboration.
+Cucumber automation testing is a software testing process that deals with an application's behavior.
 It is used to test applications written in a BDD style.

 Cucumber tests are written in a simple, natural language that anyone can understand.
 This makes them ideal for teams who want to improve communication and avoid misunderstandings.